Top 5 Spectacular Mountain Views at Purgatory Resort

 Inferno Mountain Coaster

-See the mountain from an entirely different perspective on the thrilling Inferno Mountain Coaster.
-The coaster glides along a track that twists and turns through the trees as it travels down the mountain at speeds reaching 25 miles per hour.
-The Inferno Mountain Coaster runs on weekends during the ski season and is also open during the summer months.
+See the mountain from a different perspective on the thrilling Inferno Mountain Coaster.
+The coaster glides along a track that twists and turns through the trees as it travels 25 miles per hour down the mountain.
+The Inferno Mountain Coaster runs on weekends during the ski season and is also open during summer.

 Snowcat Adventures

-Snowcat skiing is an amazing experience that’s totally different from cruising or riding the groomers.
+Snowcat skiing is a fantastic experience different from cruising or riding the groomers.
 Purgatory Snowcat Adventures at the resort grants access to more than 35,000 acres of pristine backcountry terrain.
-It’s the largest Snowcat skiing operation in Colorado!
+It’s the largest Snowcat skiing operation in Colorado.
 Hitch a ride on a Snowcat to the best snow stashes in the San Juan Mountains and ski dazzling ridgelines and incredible tree-lined paths, always with plenty of snow.
-It’s an unforgettable outing that’s in high demand, so reserve your spot now.
+It’s an unforgettable outing in high demand, so reserve your spot now.

 Contact